yakworks/spring-grails-kit/grails-view-tools/README.md

         "file:/someLoc/my-templates/"
     ]

-    searchBinaryPlugins = false //whether to look in binary plugins, does not work in grails2

     // in dev mode there will be a groovyPageResourceLoader
     // with base dir set to the running project
     //if(Environment.isDevelopmentEnvironmentAvailable()) <- better for Grails 3